Our Values

 Responsible & Local Sourcing

 In Ireland, we are so lucky to have many exceptional growers and producers of fresh food and drink on our proverbial doorstep.
 Where possible, we buy local first, and Irish raw materials.
-Our beetroot is grown in East Cork by Joe Hartnett, who we have supported to set up and manage the growing and picking of beetroot for us.
-Furthermore, to meet the growing demand for our Pickled Irish Beetroot, we have also started growing beetroot at Ballymaloe Farm.
-We buy many of our ingredients locally – such as onions from West Cork Veg; Irish Stout for our Steak Sauce from Dungarvan Irish Stout; apples from MacNeice Fruit; apple juice from The Apple Farm in Tipperary, and Irish cider vinegar from Long Meadow Cider.
-We buy in bulk where possible to reduce our packaging requirements.
+Our beetroot is grown in East Cork by Jason Bryan, who we have supported to set up and manage the growing and picking of beetroot for us.

 Menu